TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Variation of the anomaly effective action

-The action functional (\ref{S3anom3}) is the expression we need to obtain the trace anomaly contributions to the three-point function.
+The action functional (\ref{S3anom3}), and in particular dropping its last local term is the expression we need in order to obtain the non-local trace anomaly pole contribution to the three-point function.
 It shows that single pole terms (appearing twice, but no coincident double pole $\sqb^{-2}$ terms) are expected for the trace anomaly contribution $^{(\Th)}S_3^{\m_1\n_1\m_2\n_2\m_3\n_3}$ to the three-point function.